-10.1 ndicated:-
+10.1 .1 Proper records should be kept of all investments made.
+At the very least the fe

+facts should be indicated:-

 Institution.

 Principal investment.

 Interest rate.

 Maturity date.

-Details of growth of the investment, calculated annually at 30 June, including interest capitalised.
+Details of growth of the investment, calculated annually at 30 June, including

-Τ.
+interest capitalised.

-- 10.2 The investment register must be examined on a fortnightly basis to identify investments falling due within the next two weeks.
-It must then be established as what to do with the funds bearing in mind the cashflow requirements. - 10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital. - 10.4 Investment documents and certificates should be safeguarded by the responsible official. - 10.5 The Chief Financial Officer or delegated otherwise is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically.

-10.6 The Chief Financial Officer or delegated otherwise should approve all investment withdrawals before date.
+10.2 The e investment register must be examined on a fortnightly basis to identify

+inv estments falling due within the next two weeks.
+It must then be established as what

+to d lo with the funds bearing in mind the cashflow requirements.

+- 10.3 Interest, correctly calculated, should be received timeously, together with any distributable capital. - 10.4 Investment documents and certificates should be safeguarded by the responsible official. - 10.5 The Chief Financial Officer or delegated otherwise is responsible for ensuring that the invested funds are secure and should there be a measure of risk, such risk must be rated realistically. - 10.6 The Chief Financial Officer or delegated otherwise should approve all investment withdrawals before date.